Antigonids vs Seleucids : A Fool Lies Here Who Tried to Hustle the East

 And a turn later, looking from the other direction, Antigonid horse remain in inconclusive combat with the Seleucids - their general having decided to send his lancers off to see if they could do something useful elsewhere, only to realise that they would be out of command if they went any further.
 Beyond them to the left, Antigonid pikemen remain in an undeadly draw with the Kappadokian light infantry, to the right the pikemen victorious over the Theureophoroi are looking to return to the fray.
 In the mess in the centre, another unit of Antigonid light infantry has managed to interpose itself between the Seleucid pike block threatening the flank of the Antigonid phalanx but the Antigonid veterans have failed to capitalise on this to beat their opponents.

 In the next turn, suddenly things start to move.
-In the foreground, Antigonid pikemen finally get stuck in a drive off the Kappadokian light infantry.
+In the foreground, Antigonid pikemen finally get stuck in and drive off the Kappadokian light infantry.
 No change next to them as their friends fail yet again to do anything to the Seleucid Theureophoroi, but next to that, wow!
 Antigonid light infantry beat up one Seleucid phalanx block, forcing it to recoil while the Antigonid veteran pikes win their fight and push back another Seleucid pike block.
 The icing on the cake is that Antigonid light troops continue to stand off the third Seleucid phalanx unit.
 On the left, the melée between Seleucid Theureophoroi and Antigonid Thorakitai remains deadlocked, but finally the Antigonid general has thought about his own Theureophoroi who have been standing around doing nothing for a long time.
 Now seems to be a good time to turn one of these to join the melée in the middle doesn't it?
 What could possibly go wrong with only a few Seleucid heavy cavalry bearing down on the flank that is being presented to them by this move?

 As it turned out, the Antigonid Theureophoroi made contact with a unit of Seleucid slingers before they could hit the flank of their Seleucid counterparts, lost the melée and had to fall back again.
 I'm sure I heard the Seleucid horses snickering along with their generals at this extraordinary feat.